-Everyone has good intentions when they donate, and do so for different causes and reasons.
-As someone who’s been involved with non profit work helping projects in different parts of the world, I feel its important to share my opinion based on my personal experiences with fundraising and non profits.
+Everyone usually has good intentions for donating, and do so for different causes and reasons.
+As someone who’s been involved with non profit work helping projects in different parts of the world, I felt its important to share my my personal experiences and give some advice.
 I strongly believe that what’s most important is to know who you are donating to, how they work, how your donation is going to make an impact and ways to track or monitor the effectiveness of your donation (no matter how small or big it may be).

-After a few months I started following up and I never got a call back.
-I got concerned when I heard rumours the charity was selling donations and worse yet, I received an anonymous call from someone “ inside” saying that some of the donations were still sitting in a storage unit and were never distributed despite having a signed agreement.
+After several months I started following up and I never got a call back.
+I got concerned when I heard rumors this particular “charity” was selling donations .
+Then I received an anonymous call from someone “ inside” saying that most of my donations were still sitting in a storage unit and were never distributed.
 Eventually I was threatened over the phone despite my many efforts to find out the truth and open an investigation.
-I can’t express my shame at not being able to fulfill my commitment specially to those that so greatly participated and came together to help such a potentially good cause.
-It broke my heart my trust and has made me so cautious and skeptical on who and how to still support vulnerable communities that need support.
-Even though I thought I was protected, you still have to know the organization and its way of working if you truly want to know how you are helping.
+I can’t express my shock and shame at not being able to fulfill my commitment specially to those that so greatly participated and came together to help such a potentially good cause.
+It broke my heart my trust and my hope in charities in general.
+It has made me so cautious and skeptical on who and how to still support vulnerable communities that need our support.
+Even though I thought I was protected with a contract, one still has to consider the sensitivities of outside governments, and their way of working if you truly want to know how you are helping.

 Here are some general tips on effective donating:

 Research, ask the necessary questions, you can check an organization’s profile on Charity Navigator and see how much it spends on overhead costs versus program expenses and understand the effectiveness of its work.
 Overhead costs don’t necessarily mean its bad ( view this Ted Talk), Dan Pallotta says: Let’s change the way we think about changing the world.